It’s getting busy!

 Growing Summer Hanging Baskets

-Overwintered Plants including Cacti and Citrus Fruits are thriving in the polytunnel environment!
+Overwintered Plants including our small Citrus Fruit collection are thriving in the polytunnel environment!

 Perennial seeds sown directly in the tunnel in September give us strong and healthy plants the following Spring!